corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 ```

 Note how we changed the function signature to use a generic type parameter `W` that implements the `Widget` trait.
-Here we tell Rust: "I have some type `W` that implements `Widget`, and I want to use it." and Rust will happily generate all the necessary code for each type used.
+Here we tell Rust: "I have some type `W` that implements `Widget`, and I want to use it."
+Rust then generates the necessary code for each type used.

 That's close to using `&dyn Widget`, but not quite the same.
 The difference is that with generics, the compiler knows the concrete type at compile time, so it can handle `Self` correctly.
 For instance, we might know that `W` is `Button` in this case, so `duplicate` returns a `Button`.
 Now the confusion about what `Self` means is gone!

-The downside is that you can't fully lean on dynamic dispatch anymore and that you might have to refactor a lot of code if you were using trait objects extensively before.
+The downside is that you can't fully lean on dynamic dispatch anymore, and you might have to refactor a lot of code if you were using trait objects extensively before.
 Your binary size might also grow because of all the copies of the function that the compiler generates for each concrete type.

 {% info(title="What's the benefit of fully leaning on dynamic dispatch?", icon="crab") %}